 LVN vs RN Earnings and Employment Trends in Texas

-As you consider making the move from LVN to RN, you should know what your future career prospects and potential earnings could look like as an RN.
-Learn about potential increases in earnings and the Texas job market landscape when you go from LVN to RN.
+As you consider making the move from LVN to RN, you should know what your future career prospects and potential earnings could look like as a licensed registered nurse.
+Here’s a look at the potential increases in earnings and the job market landscape in Texas when you go from LVN to RN.

 How much more can I make going from an LVN to RN in Texas?

 Becoming an RN can lead to a significant pay bump for LVNs.
 Median annual earnings for RNs in Texas are more than 50% higher than LVN earnings.
-RNs in most metropolitan areas throughout Texas report wages similar to the state’s median annual earnings, with the greater Houston and Dallas-Fort Worth areas showing minor increases due to higher demand in those areas.
+RNs in most metropolitan areas throughout Texas report wages similar to the state’s median annual earnings, with the greater Houston and Dallas-Fort Worth areas showing minor increases due to higher demand.

 Source: Bureau of Labor Statistics, May 2021